dev-ritik/dev-ritik.github.io/_posts/2019-12-25-Simple-Servers.md

 ![](https://cdn-images-1.medium.com/max/1200/0*0rW_QpMizH-BiO_v)

-> This blog will help you establish the most basic server right on your computer.
-We shall be covering some theory with simple code explanation to follow to create a server.
-The blog aims to make you familiar with the working of the simplest server.
+> Buckle up for a swift journey!
+This blog is your ticket to setting up the most basic server on your computer.
+We’ll blend theory with easy-to-follow code explanations, breaking down the magic of socket-based servers.
+Get ready to unravel the secrets of the simplest sockets in no time! 🌐💡
 <!--break-->

 ### Prerequisites